 Weather conditions have a significant impact on the demand for home heating oil because our customers depend on this product principally for space heating purposes.
 As a result, weather conditions may materially adversely impact our operating results and financial condition.
 During the peak-heating season of October through March, sales of home heating oil historically have represented approximately 75% to 80% of our annual home heating oil volume.
 Actual weather conditions can vary substantially from year to year or from month to month, significantly affecting our financial performance.
-Furthermore, warmer than normal temperatures in one or more regions in which we operate can significantly decrease the total volume we sell and the gross profit realized on those sales and, consequently, our results of operations.
-For example, in fiscal 2002 and fiscal 2006, temperatures were significantly warmer than normal for the areas in which we sell home heating oil, which adversely affected the amount of net income, EBITDA and adjusted EBITDA that we generated during these periods.
-In fiscal 2002, temperatures in our areas of operations were an average of 18.4% warmer than in fiscal 2001 and 18.0% warmer than normal.
-For fiscal 2008 and fiscal 2009, we have purchased weather insurance to help minimize the adverse effect of weather volatility on our cash flows.
+Furthermore, warmer than normal temperatures in one or more regions in which we operate can significantly decrease the total volume we sell and the gross profit realized and, consequently, our results of operations.
+For example, in fiscal 2002 and fiscal 2006, temperatures were significantly warmer than normal for the areas in which we sell home heating oil, which adversely affected the amount of net income, EBITDA and adjusted EBITDA (see Item 6.
+EBITDA and Adjusted EBITDA calculation) that we generated during these periods.
+In fiscal 2002, temperatures in our areas of operation were an average of 18.4% warmer than in fiscal 2001 and 18.0% warmer than normal.
+For fiscal 2009, we have purchased weather insurance of \$12.5 million to help minimize the adverse effect of warmer weather on our cash flows.
 This current weather insurance contract covers the period from November 1 to February 28, taken as a whole in each of the fiscal years covered.
-The strike or "pay-off" price is based on the 10-year moving average of degree- days for the contract period and has been set at approximately 3% less than the 10-year moving average.
+The strike or "pay-off" price is based on the 10-year moving average of degree-days for the contract period and has been set at approximately 3% less than the 10-year moving average.
 For every degree-day not realized below the strike-price we will receive \$35,000, up to a maximum of \$12.5 million.
+The Partnership does not have any weather insurance past February 2009.